MetaHat/m3u8-proxy/README.md

 ```
 The URL in this case is `https://www032.vipanicdn.net/streamhls/b9bf60933960deb9a5ddbc93adba8423/ep.4.1721922175.1080.m3u8` and the headers are `{"Referer": "https://s3taku.com"}`.
 This will then send a request to the m3u8 using the headers, modify the content to use the proxy, then proxy each ts file using a CORS proxy.

-## Credit
-TS proxy is inspired by [this](https://github.com/Eltik/M3U8-Proxy) repository. m3u8 proxy is a refactored version of [this](https://github.com/Gratenes/m3u8CloudflareWorkerProxy) for use outside of cloudflare worker.